 Detect, investigate, and prevent activities that are unauthorized, may violate our terms and policies, or may be illegal, such as fraudulent activity or security violations

 For the purposes listed above, we may also link or combine information about you with other personal information we receive from third parties.
 We also use personal information in settings and for the purposes described below.

-We may store and process personal information in the United States and in other countries that may not have the same types of data protection laws as those in your country.
+We may store and process personal information in the United States, the United Kingdom, and other countries that may not have the same types of data protection laws as those in your country.